-The Decision \& Execution Layer determines trading actions (e.g., buying or selling a stock), executes these orders, and receives corresponding market feedback.
-The main decision-making component within this layer is the Central Trading Agent. \textbf{Central Trading Agent} consumes the structured inputs and current portfolio and emits orders that specify type (market, limit, stop), size, timing, and price levels.
+\paragraph{Decision \& Execution Layer.} Here, the trading actions (e.g. buying or selling a stock) are determined, executed, and corresponding market feedback is received.
+The main decision-making component within this layer is the \textbf{Central Trading Agent (CTA)}.
+This agent consumes the structured inputs and current portfolio and emits orders that specify type (market, limit, stop), size, timing, and price levels.
 Orders are executed in StockSim \cite{papadakis2025stocksim}, which enforces core trading semantics and returns fills, positions, and cash for the next step.
 Order-level decisions clarify intent and link analytical quality to execution choices.

-\subsection{Adaptive-OPRO}
+\paragraph{Feedback Mechanism.} This mechanism defines how information derived from market outcomes is incorporated into the agent’s future decisions.
+It may be entirely absent, resulting in a static agent that follows a fixed policy, or it may be enabled to support adaptation based on observed performance.
+In general, the mechanism processes signals such as returns or behavioral outcomes from past decisions and uses them to influence subsequent actions.
+Implementations can range from simple feedback summaries to more structured optimization approaches, such as reflection-based methods \cite{li-etal-2024-cryptotrade}.
+In the following section, we describe Adaptive-OPRO, a prompt optimization technique that leverages market feedback to iteratively refine the agent’s decision-making process.

+\section{Adaptive-OPRO}